kevinlondon/kevinlondon.github.io/_posts/2018-06-23-intro-to-churning.md

 ### After the first year

-If you've gotten the bonus for the card and don't use it as a regular spender, consider downgrading it to a version of the card that has no fee or cancelling at the year mark.
+If you've gotten a card's bonus and don't use it regularly, consider downgrading it to a version of the card that has no fee or cancelling at the year mark.
 Issuers will often refund the annual fee if you cancel within the first month of it being assessed.
 This is another reason why it's helpful to